JakeWheat/intro_to_parsing/README.md

+# Intro to Parsing with Parsec in Haskell

 WIP, a tutorial which demonstrates the basics of Parsec, builds a limited SQL query parser, before continuing to build a full featured SQL:2003 query parser.

-TOC:

-GettingStarted.lhs
+# Getting Started

+- `GettingStarted.lhs`

 Introduction to parsing with Parsec, including a review of Text.Parsec.Char functions.

-VerySimpleExpressions.lhs
+# Very simple expressions

+- `VerySimpleExpressions.lhs`

 Creating a very simple expression language parser, and introducing some functions from Text.Parsec.Combinator.

-ApplicativeStyle.lhs
+# Applicative style

+- `ApplicativeStyle.lhs`

 Rewriting the simple expression parser code in a more succinct style.

-CombinatorReview.lhs
+# Combinator review

+- `CombinatorReview.lhs`

 Review and examples of all functions from Text.Parsec.Combinator, and some from Control.Applicative and Control.Monad.

-FunctionsAndTypesForParsing.lhs
+# Functions and types for parsing

+- `FunctionsAndTypesForParsing.lhs`

 The utility functions used in the previous tutorials, plus some notes on types in Parsec.

-TextParsecExpr.lhs
+# Expression parsers

+- `TextParsecExpr.lhs`

 This covers using the Text.Parsec.Expr for expression parsing with prefix, postfix and infix operators with fixity.

-AnIssueWithTokenParsers.lhs
+# An issue with token parsers

+- `AnIssueWithTokenParsers.lhs`

 Looks at an issue we have with the way the symbol parser in the Text.Parsec.Expr tutorial was used, and some possible fixes.

-TextParsecPerm.lhs
+# Permutation parsers

+- `TextParsecPerm.lhs`

 This covers the Text.Parsec.Perm module which is used for parsing different things in flexible order.

-TextParsecToken.lhs
+# Token parsers

+- `TextParsecToken.lhs`

 This covers Text.Parsec.Token which can be used to create token parsers easily.

-ValueExpressions.lhs
+# Value expressions

+- `ValueExpressions.lhs`

 This covers building a parser a subset of value expressions from SQL, which are an extension of the simple expression types and parsers covered in previous tutorials.

-QueryExpressions.lhs
+# Query expressions

+- `QueryExpressions.lhs`

 This covers building a parser to parse query expressions with select lists, simple from, where, group by, having and order by.

-FromClause.lhs
+# From clause

+- `FromClause.lhs`

 This extend the parser for query expressions to support a from clause with much more features including joins.

-SimpleSQLQueryParser0.lhs
+# Simple SQL query parser

+- `SimpleSQLQueryParser0.lhs`

 Here is the code from ValueExpressions, QueryExpressions and FromClause plus tests put together and rearranged as a coherent standalone module.

-PrettyPrinting0.lhs
+# Pretty printing

+- `PrettyPrinting0.lhs`

 This quick module covers a simple pretty printer for our SQL ast.

-ErrorMessages.lhs
+# Error messages

+- `ErrorMessages.lhs`

 In this document, we will explore error messages with parsec and how restructuring parser code can lead to better or worse error messages.

+# Later documents

 Additional documents not yet started:

-Parsing tpch
+## Parsing TPC-H queries

-we will use the tpch queries as examples to help improve the pretty printer.
+We will use the tpch queries as examples to help improve the pretty printer.
 First there are a few extra bits of syntax to be able to parse these queries

-pretty printing part 2
+## Pretty printing part 2

 some tweaks to the pretty printer to improve the layout for the tpch queries

-writing tests
+## Writing tests

 Here we will take the ad hoc tests and build an organised test suite with a wrapper for hunit, wrapper for test.framework wrapper and maybe tasty

-refactored project + cabal package
+## Refactored project + cabal package

 In this tutorial, we will take the sql parser, pretty printer and tests, and create a complete cabal package.